kbsali/php-redmine-api/README.md

 ### Running the test suite

-You can run test suite to make sure the library will work properly on your system.
-Simply run `vendor/bin/phpunit` in the project's directory :
+You can run the test suite to make sure the library will work properly on your system.
+Simply run `vendor/bin/PHPUnit` in the project's directory :

 ```
-$ vendor/bin/phpunit
+$ vendor/bin/PHPUnit
 PHPUnit 6.5.14 by Sebastian Bergmann and contributors.

 Error:         No code coverage driver is available